podoisthebestdog/OSS_SS_Teamproj/README.md

 ### 2) How to use
+First, you have to install Anaconda environment and install pytorch to use easyOCR.
+Second, download the training data and test data in google drive.

-Download the 'final.py' or visit the link and run the code in colab environment. if you want to change the data, make a folder of jpg images and change the program's directory code
+Download the 'final.py' or visit the link and run the code in colab environment. if you want to change the data, make a folder of jpg images and change the program's directory code.

 ### 3) Distribution and Copyleft
 We used object detecion model "Dectron2" by Facebook and Text Image detection model "easyOCR" by JaideAI.